elatov/elatov.github.io/_posts/2013-06-15-configure-ad-replication-with-windows-2008.md

 ## Install 2nd Active Directory Server

-So now that we know what replication is, let&#8217;s actually set it up.
+So now that we know what replication is, let's actually set it up.

 ### AD Information Before Replication is setup

-Before we go any further let&#8217;s take a snapshot of our users from the current AD server:
+Before we go any further let's take a snapshot of our users from the current AD server:

     C:\Users\Administrator>dsquery user
     "CN=Administrator,CN=Users,DC=elatov,DC=local"